 The organisation is thus born before any struggles take place and ends up adapting to the perspective of a certain kind of struggle which-at least one supposes-is to make the organisation itself grow.
 In this way the structure has a vicarious relationship with the repressive decisions of power, which for various reasons dominate the scene of the class struggle.
-Resistance and the selforganisation of the exploited are seen as molecular elements to We do not want to sing the praises of specialisation here, because the defect of a manic closure of technique is one of the worst aspects of specific organisations.
-One simply wants to say that everything needs to be done according to certain rules, to given techniques.
-To ignore them deliberately or due to superficiality is not a conscious negative response to the defects of specialisation, but just absolute stupidity.
+Resistance and the self-organisation of the exploited are seen as molecular elements to be grasped here and there, but which only become meaningful on entering and becoming part of the specific structure or when they allow themselves to be regrouped into mass organisms under the (more or less direct) leadership of the latter.